Qualify for Statutory Holiday Pay

 - Have been employed for 30 calendar days

-- Have worked 15 of the 30 days before a statutory holiday
+- Have worked or earned wages (like paid vacation days or another statutory holiday) on 15 of the 30 days before a statutory holiday

 Some people think employees only need to work the day before and the day after to qualify for statutory holiday pay.
 This isn't the case in B.C.